Heritage Crafts

 History

-Patchwork and quilting have been practised as both practical and decorative crafts for centuries.
-Their popularity has fluctuated according to changes in society, and styles have developed according to resources available and the social status of the maker.
-They are widely practised today, building on traditional skills and experimenting with contemporary artistic techniques.
+Patchwork dates back around 5,000 years to early age China and Egyptian tombs, and has been practised as both a practical and decorative craft for centuries.
+Its popularity has fluctuated according to changes in society, and styles have developed according to resources available and the social status of the maker.

-Little is known about patchwork and quilting before the eighteenth century, and there are few surviving examples.
+Little is known about patchwork before the eighteenth century, and there are few surviving examples.
 The Quilters’ Guild Collection contains one of the earliest known dated patchworks, the 1718 Silk Patchwork Coverlet.
 Made by piecing over paper templates, the expensive silks used have been kept and treasured for decades before they were incorporated into the coverlet.
-Patchwork was a ladies’ leisure pursuit at this time, whilst quilting was considered a professional skill and plain quilts and quilted petticoats were popular, the latter being worn for fashionable daywear.

 Techniques